 The switch is designed to provide flexibility in configuring network connections.
-The switch can be used as your only network traffic-distribution device for PoE and non-PoE devices or with 10 Mbps, 100 Mbps, and 1 Gbps Ethernet and fiber hubs, routers, and switches.
+The switch can be used as your only network traffic-distribution device for PoE and non-PoE devices or with 10 Mbps, 100 Mbps, and 1 Gbps Ethernet and fiber distribution hubs, routers, access points, and other switches.